jniluo15/jbcs_git_basics/README.md

  **Note:** You can refuse a merge and close the merge request by pressing the grey `Close merge request` button further down

- **Note:** After a successful merge, click the `Remove Source Branch` button to remove branches from the repo that are single feature branches. (i.e. you wouldn't ever remove the `dev` branch but might remove the `link-files` branch right away)
+ **Note:** After a successful merge, click the `Remove Source Branch` button to remove branches from the repo that are single feature branches. (i.e. you wouldn't never remove the `dev` branch but might remove the `link-files` branch right away)

 ***